 Music is a universal language which can be a powerful tool for social inclusion.
 Our educational approach builds on effective methods from Venezuela’s social action programme El Sistema, adapted in over 60 countries and recognized as a tool for youth crime prevention by UNICEF.
 We combine learning and artistic excellence with caring and consistent relationships that are so vital for our students.
 On stage, the children are experienced as young artists.
 Here they challenge external perceptions and demonstrate their great potential to add value as part of a community.

-El Sistema Greece spreads music across the region of Athens: Skaramagkas Refugee Camp, Elaionas Refugee Camp, Apostoli NGO at Moschato, Ena Paidi Ena Kosmos, and Malliaras School in Alimos are the main nucleos where El Sistema Greece currently operates.
+El Sistema Greece spreads music across the region of Athens: Skaramagkas Refugee Camp, Elaionas Refugee Camp, Apostoli NGO at Moschato and Malliaras School in Alimos are the main nucleos where El Sistema Greece currently operatesbut we also offer more music classes in the center of Athens in collaboration with other organizations such as Elix, Zeuxis and International Organization of Migration (IOM).
 Our headquarters are located at Kypselis 62, in the multicultural and vibrant Kypseli neighbourhood.
 Here, we have 250 square meters dedicated to free music lessons for choir, violin, viola and cello.
-We are developing programmes in other refugee camps and community centers in Athens, as well as starting a collaboration in Thessaloniki.
+We are developing programmes in other refugee camps and community centers in Athens, as well as starting a new collaboration in Thessaloniki.

 What our students say